 The presentation of the QC35 sways to function, straight to the point approach being compared to Bang & Olufsen H8.
 One will be greeted with a hard carrying case containing the pair of headphones themselves with a simple pull and lift.

-This pair of Bose was treated like every wireless headphones that come about where its battery is fed to its fullest having music played (for that break-in effect) through them before any testing is conducted.
+This pair of Bose was treated like every wireless headphone that comes about where its battery is fed to its fullest having music played (for that break-in effect) through them before any testing is conducted.

 wire and wireless